AdobeDocs/experience-manager-cloud-service.en/help/forms/creating-adaptive-form.md

 ## Edit Form Model properties of an Adaptive Form {#edit-form-model}

-Adaptive Forms are created without a form model (using the None option for form model) or using a form model such as a <!-- form template,  XML schema or --> JSON schema, or form data model.
-You can change the form model for an Adaptive Form from None to another form model.
-For Adaptive Form based on a form model, you can choose another <!-- form template,XML schema, --> JSON schema, or Form Data Model for the same form model.
-However, you cannot change from one form model to another.
+You can change the form model for an Adaptive Form (JSON-based or Form Data Model).
+You cannot change from one form model to another.

 1. Select the Adaptive Form and tap the **Properties** icon.
 1. Open the **[!UICONTROL Form Model]** tab and do one the following.